✅ SAFE — Plantain

 Only if cooked plain.
 Kachha kela ki sabzi is unsafe due to the onion, mustard seeds, and spices.
 Only plain boiled or baked plantain.

 Yes — Labradors can eat plantain safely.
-Use the Large Dog column in the portion guide above.
+Take your amounts from the Large Dog column above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like plantain on top of their regular diet adds calories.
 Treat plantain as an occasional reward, not a daily supplement.

 Yes — Plantain remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut plantain out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Other Safe Foods Like Plantain for Dogs